eli4278/eli4278.github.io/_pages/about.md

 ## Introduction

-Welcome to my data science portfolio website!
+Hello!
 My name is Eric Li, and I am an ambitious undergraduate student at the University of Maryland - College Park, majoring in Statistics and Data Science.
 With a passion for uncovering insights from complex data, I am excited to forge a rewarding career in data analysis.

 As I approach my graduation in May 2024, I am eagerly preparing to transition into the world of data science.
 This website serves as a platform for me to showcase my technical skills and present a comprehensive overview of my professional experience.
 Through various projects and endeavors, I have honed my abilities in data manipulation, statistical modeling, and machine learning techniques.